 - Turn instant pot on sauté mode.
 When hot add the oil, onion and celery and sauté for 7-8 minutes stirring often.

-- Meanwhile open the cans of clams and pass it through a sifter to separate from the juice.
+- Meanwhile, open the cans of clams and pass them through a sifter to separate from the juice.
 The four cans should yield about 2 cups of clam juice (see note 1)

 - Add clam juice, chicken broth, potatoes, bay leaves, garlic, pepper and thyme.